ankitbhattab95/burger-builder/README.md

 #### About :
-- A simple Ract app, build with an intention of learning React.
+- A simple Ract app, built with an intention of learning React.

 #### App deployed on Heroku :
 - [Go to live app - Burger builder](https://buildtheburger.herokuapp.com/)